 ISFJ vs ISFP

-The ISFP or The Artist of the Myers-Briggs Type Indicator is governed by the Fi (Introverted Feeling) and Se (Extraverted Sensing) cognitive functions.
+The ISFP or The Artist is governed by the Fi (Introverted Feeling) and Se (Extraverted Sensing) cognitive functions.
 They make about 8–9% of the general population, which puts them among some of the more common types.

 The Artist comes across as creative and unconventional, always challenging the status quo.
 They don’t accept the idea that things must be done a certain way, and they are always looking to refine their internal belief system to make sure it is in tune with their authentic self.